ChatScript/ChatScript/WIKI/ChatScript-System-Variables-and-Engine-defined-Concepts.md

 Time and date information are normally local, relative to the system clock of the machine CS is running on.
 See $cs_utcoffset for adjusting time based on relationship to utc (e.g your server is in Virginia and you are in Colorado).

+%rand is only pseudo-random.
+A specific username is assigned a seed based on their name.
+Thereafter the seed evolves by the dialog but it is repeatable when the same user starts over again.
+If you want truly random, use  %fullmstime % $howmany to get range 0 .. $howmany-1

 ## User Input